unlim-it/docs.bosonprotocol.io/src/docs/advanced-topics/research.md

 ## Related literature

-Theoretical importance and applicability of subgame-perfect equilibria solutions were found much earlier.
+The theoretical importance and applicability of subgame-perfect equilibria solutions were found much earlier.
 Moore and Repullo (1988) developed a general mechanism.
 The paper proposes subgame perfect implementation of most of the allocation problems given some mild conditions are satisfied.
-In other words, the authors prove that almost all social choice functions can be implemented as a subgame perfect equilibrium solution of some game.
+In other words, the authors prove that almost all social choice functions can be implemented as a subgame-perfect equilibrium solution of some game.
 However, the game forms can be complicated, they have at most $$3$$ stages.

 A more recent experiment by Aghion et al. (2018) suggests that participants fail to play these games correctly and that often subgame-perfect equilibrium solution is not implemented.
-The authors argue that the problem is not in the inability of the participants to use backward induction for calculating the right solution, but in their beliefs about counterparts' abilities. $$30\%$$ of the buyers who get a high-quality good lie, while $$10\%$$ of the buyers lie all the time.
+The authors argue that the problem is not in the inability of the participants to use backward induction for calculating the right solution, but in their beliefs about their counterparts' abilities. $$30\%$$ of the buyers who receive a high-quality good lie, while $$10\%$$ of the buyers lie all the time.
 In the context of the Boson exchange mechanism, it would be the seller forming pessimistic beliefs about the buyer.